Counter & Bar Stools with Backs

-To seat everyone comfortably with plenty of elbowroom, there should be at least six inches of space between seats.
+To seat everyone comfortably with plenty of elbow room, there should be at least six inches of space between seats.
 Take into consideration the size of the backs and arms of your barstools to ensure you have allocated enough space.
 Narrower stools are good for saving space.
 Depending on the bar length, you may be able to fit an extra chair when you buy small pieces.
 However, large seats are more comfortable and better for extended sitting.

 Budget is a big factor when looking at bar stools.
 If you envision your bar as a go-to social spot, then allow a decent budget to buy quality stools.
 If you plan to use them sparsely or only to complement the look of the breakfast bar, then a modest budget is fine.

 Choosing a Style

 Bar stools come in a range of shapes and designs and have loads of possible features, like saddle, backless, arms, foot bars, height adjustment, and ability to swivel.
 Begin by determining what features are priorities, and then consider which styles will best fit your room.
 Whether your taste is a country bar or sleek minimalist, bar stools will add a stylish touch.
 And don't limit yourself to indoor options; outdoor bar stools have become a popular choice for outdoor living and entertaining; with many designs that are stylish and versatile enough for both indoor and outdoor use.